qurit/rt-utils/README.md

 ---

 RT-Utils is motivated to allow physicians and other users to view the results of segmentation performed on a series of DICOM images.
 RT-Utils allows you to create or load RT Structs, extract 3d masks from RT Struct ROIs, easily add one or more regions of interest, and save the resulting RT Struct in just a few lines!
+You can also use the RT-Utils for merging two existing RT Structs to one file.

 ## How it works
 RT-Utils provides a builder class to faciliate the creation and loading of an RT Struct.
 From there, you can add ROIs through binary masks and optionally input the colour of the region along with the region name.